or-fusion/pao/doc/readthedocs/solvers.rst

 .. note::

     The iterface to MibS is a prototype that has not been well-tested.
-    This interface will be documented and finalized in an upcomgin next release of PAO.
+    This interface will be documented and finalized in an upcoming release of PAO.